dinahrabe/dinahrabe/README.md

 - [How is AI discussed in Newspapers?](https://github.com/dinahrabe/ai_perception): A topic modelling and sentiment analysis of newspaper articles about AI
 - [Automated Detection of Energy Infrastructure in Satellite Imagery](https://github.com/Hertie-Thesis-Halkenhaeusser-Rabe/Thesis-Code-Base): my Master Thesis for my MSc.
 Data Science for Public Policy

-## 💬 Ask me about
+## 💬 Let's chat about
-Digitalisation and Digital Transformation of the Public Sector
+Digitalisation and Digital Transformation of the Public Sector, Responsible AI, Data Science for the Common Good

 ## 📫 How to reach me
 dinah.rabe@googlemail.com